 Dental Courses in Continuing Education

-Nova offers continuing education dental courses at its Fort Lauderdale - Davie, Florida, location.
-Courses are suitable for general dentists, lab techs, dental assistants, dental hygienists and specialists.
+Nova also offers continuing education dental courses.
+These classes may be suitable for general dentists, lab techs, dental assistants, dental hygienists and specialists.

-Students may enroll in a pre-dental program at Barry University in Miami, Florida.
-South Florida State College in Avon Park, Florida, offers an occupational certificate in dental assisting and an associate's degree in dental hygiene.
+Students may enroll in a pre-dental program at Barry University in Miami Shores.
+South Florida State College in Avon Park offers an occupational certificate in dental assisting and an associate's degree in dental hygiene.